Retain your health care specialists in a changing economy

 Health care information systems can be so frustrating and counterproductive that some health care workers, especially those who are nearing retirement, may actually quit rather than learn to jump through a new set of technological hoops.

-But technology, carefully crafted with clinicians in mind, can also bind workers to their hospitals.
+But technology, carefully crafted with clinicians in mind, can also bind workers to their hospitals by making their jobs easier.
 “Our clients’ specialist surgeons often work at multiple institutions,” says Paul Brient, CEO of PatientKeeper, which makes patient information and workflow software for physicians.
 “The software gets doctors out of the hospital faster, and with a BlackBerry or iPhone they have everything they need on patients, wherever they go.”

 Indeed, much health care technology helps to lighten clinicians’ daily burden.
 “We bring in as much automation as possible, to improve efficiency,” says Lutinger, the NYU lab director.
 “Workers like to reduce their manual tasks, and it’s also better for patients.”